WilliamJohnsonJr/audition/README.md

 - (after deployment) Create an A record alias to the API's ALB at `api.your-domain.example`.
 - A private ECR repository named: "capstone-repository" containing your app image with a `:latest` tag.
 - An open 10.16.0.0/24 CIDR block among your AWS VPCs.
-- Two SSL Certificates from Amazon Certificate Manager (one for api.{YOUR_DOMAIN}, one for Frontend).
+- An SSL Certificate from Amazon Certificate Manager (a wildcard cert can cover api.{YOUR_DOMAIN} and your base domain for the Frontend).
 - An S3 Bucket to hold the initial CloudFormation template
 - Upload the initial CloudFormation template to S3.
 Example: `aws s3 cp CapstoneTemplate-template.yaml s3://{YOUR_BUCKET_NAME}/CapstoneTemplate-template.yaml`
 - DNS records that point to the API's Application Load Balancer from your custom domain.